topolvm/topolvm/docs/proposals/rename-group.md

 Add a wrap client for controller-runtime client to automatically convert a group of LogicalVolume resources.
 Change each controller and other components to use this wrapped client.

-## User considerations.
+## User action

-Migration is not enforced as existing domain name `topolvm.cybozu.com` is going to continue to be maintained.
-However, only the `.Values.useLegacy` setting is required.
+Migration to `topolvm.io` is not mandatory and `topolvm.cybozu.com` is going to be maintained.
+If users want to continue to use  `topolvm.cybozu.com`, they should set `.Values.useLegacy` parameter.

 ### Things to be done by users of topolvm.cybozu.com for upgrading the helm chart